 How to make a Pornstar Martini

 STEP 1.
-Put two martini glasses in the freezer to chill.
+Put two martini glasses (<– these are the ones in the photos) in the freezer to chill.

 STEP 2.
 Slice the passion fruit and scoop out the seeds into a small sieve set over your cocktail shaker.
 Press on the seeds with the back of a spoon to extract the juice.
 Alternatively scoop the pulp directly into your shaker – a lazier option!